psmedley/qt6-webengine-os2/src/3rdparty/chromium/docs/testing/web_test_expectations.md

    * Optionally one can choose to trigger only blink try bots alone.
    Run the tool with the option -
    `blink_tool.py rebaseline-cl --use-blink-try-bots-only`
-   * If you would like to rebaseline for highdpi, use the flag-specific option.
+   * If you would like to rebaseline for flag specific builders, use the flag-specific option.
-   `blink_tool.py rebaseline-cl --flag-specific=highdpi`.
-This will trigger
-   only the highdpi try builder.
+   Rebaseline for highdpi and disable-layout-ng are supported for now.
+For example, to rebaseline for highdpi, use `blink_tool.py rebaseline-cl --flag-specific=highdpi`.
+This will trigger only the highdpi try builder.
 Since this is an experimental builder at this time, this will not be triggered with the default or '--use-blink-try-bots-only' options.
-   * If you need to trigger all the builders including highdpi, run the tool with desired options multiple times.
-There is no need to wait for the builders triggered with default option to finish before triggering the highdpi and vice versa.
+   * If you need to trigger all the builders including supported flag-specific builders, run the tool with desired options multiple times.
+There is no need to wait for the builders triggered with default option to finish before triggering the flag specific builders and vice versa.
 3. Wait for all try jobs to finish.
 4. Run `blink_tool.py rebaseline-cl` again to fetch new baselines.
    By default, this will download new baselines for any failing tests in the blink try jobs and CQ try bots.
    * Again, there is an option to use only blink try jobs results for rebaselining.
    (Run `blink_tool.py rebaseline-cl --help` for more specific options.)
-   * To rebaseline for highdpi runs -
-   `blink_tool.py rebaseline-cl --flag-specific=highdpi` which will download baselines for any failures in the highdpi run only.
+   * To rebaseline for flag-specific builders (using highdpi as an example again), runs - `blink_tool.py rebaseline-cl --flag-specific=highdpi` which will download baselines for any failures in the highdpi run only.
+We suggest running flag-specific rebaseline after non-flag-specific rebaseline as baseline optimization is not implemented for flag-specific rebaseline yet.
 5. Commit the new baselines and upload a new patch.

 This way, the new baselines can be reviewed along with the changes, which helps